Build Manager Instructions

 Packing up your build for distribution

-Now you can activate your spack build environment, and make signed buildcache images for the new build:
+Now you can activate your spack build environment, and make signed build cache tarballs for the new build:

 spack env activate build_hypotcode_vx_y